Mexicana Universal Sonora: Titleholders

 1 She was selected by The Nuestra Belleza México Organization to represent Mexico in Miss International beauty pageant.

 Designated contestants

-As of 2000, isn't uncommon for some States to have more than one delegate competing simultaneously in the national pageant.
+As of 2000, it is not uncommon for some States to have more than one delegate competing simultaneously in the national pageant.
 The following Nuestra Belleza Sonora contestants were invited to compete in Nuestra Belleza México.
 Some have placed higher than the actual State winners.